Topological Graphic Passwords And Their Matchings Towards Cryptography: Matchings from proper total colorings

-According to Lemma \ref{thm:star-total-edge-magic} and Lemma \ref{thm:bi-star-total-edge-magic} we claim that a tree $T$ admits an edge-magic proper total coloring if its maximum degree $\Delta(T)$ is even, and $T$ admits an equitable proper total coloring otherwise.
+According to Lemma \ref{thm:star-total-edge-magic} and Lemma \ref{thm:bi-star-total-edge-magic}, we claim that a tree $T$ admits an edge-magic proper total coloring if its maximum degree $\Delta(T)$ is even, and $T$ admits an equitable proper total coloring otherwise.
 Furthermore, we can make random rooted Topsnut-gpws by adding vertices and edges based on edge-magic/equitable proper total colorings.
 About rooted Topsnut-gpws $G$ with edge-magic proper total colorings, we have the following problems: (1) The distance between two maximum degree vertices of $G$ is at least 3.
 (2) For a fixed $|V(G)|$, how large is $|E(G)|$? and what is the number of maximum degree vertices of $G$?
-(3) Planarity of $G$, and so on.
-In Fig.\ref{fig:rooted-total-00}, we can get a text-based password
+(3) The girth (length of the smallest cycle) of $G$ is at least $6$, and so on.